 Scouting and thresholds As noted above, whiteflies rarely reach populations requiring control, reducing the importance of including them in scouting programs.
 Adult whiteflies are easy to spot flying within the plant canopy.
 Whitefly nymphs are much more difficult to measure - a leaf sampling scheme is required since they are not dislodged during beating sheet/tray sampling.
-There is no established treatment threshold for whiteflies since they are not commonly pests in PNW potatoes.
+There is no established treatment threshold for whiteflies in PNW potatoes since they are not common in the region.

 Whiteflies are prey for many generalist predators as well as specific parasitoids.
 This may partially explain the infrequency with which they become abundant in PNW potatoes.
 In greenhouses, Encarsia formosa, commercially available, is an excellent biological control agent.

 For best results, direct spray toward undersides of leaves.
 Read label application instructions carefully.